angular/angular/DEVELOPER.md

 If you need to debug the tests:

-- add a `debugger;` statement to the test you want to debug (oe the source code),
+- add a `debugger;` statement to the test you want to debug (or the source code),
 - execute karma `$(npm bin)/gulp test.js`,
 - press the top right "DEBUG" button,
-- open the dev tools and press F5,
+- open the DevTools and press F5,
-- the execution halt at the `debugger;` statement
+- the execution halts at the `debugger;` statement

 **Note (WebStorm users)**:

-You can create a Karma run config from WebStorm.
+1. Create a Karma run config from WebStorm.
-Then in the "Run" menu, press "Debug 'karma-js.conf.js'", WebStorm will stop in the generated code on the `debugger;` statement.
+2. Then in the "Run" menu, press "Debug 'karma-js.conf.js'", and WebStorm will stop in the generated code on the `debugger;` statement.
-You can then step into the code and add watches.
+3. You can then step into the code and add watches.

 The `debugger;` statement is needed because WebStorm will stop in a transpiled file.
 Breakpoints in the original source files are not supported at the moment.